-A Answers (2)
+A Answers (3)

 Many people suffer from migraines or chronic headaches that are debilitating, but they are not usually caused by brain tumors.

 Symptoms of headaches that could be linked to tumors include memory loss, dizziness, loss of balance, visual loss or difficulty with language.
 A family history of brain tumors should also be considered.